 This service operation removes the profile of a Network Function previously registered in the NRF.

+If the "SharedNFProfileWrite" feature is supported, this service operation removes the shared profile data previously registered in the NRF.

+5.2.2.4.2 NF (other than NRF) update to NRF

 It is executed by deleting a given resource identified by a "NF Instance ID".
 The operation is invoked by issuing a DELETE request on the URI representing the specific NF Instance.

 Figure 5.2.2.4.1-1: NF Instance Deregistration